Tell-tale (automotive): Types

 Different tell-tales can convey different kinds of information.
 One type lights or blinks to indicate a failure (as of oil pressure, engine temperature control, charging current, etc.); lighting and blinking indicate progression from warning to failure indication.
 Another type lights to alert the need for specific service after a certain amount of time or distance has elapsed (e.g., to change the oil).

-Colour may also communicate information about the nature of the tell-tale, for example red may signify that the vehicle cannot continue driving (e.g. oil pressure).)
+Colour may also communicate information about the nature of the tell-tale, for example red may signify that the vehicle cannot continue driving (e.g. oil pressure).
 Many older vehicles used schemes which were specific to the manufacturer, e.g. some British Fords of the 1960s used green for oil pressure warning, while many other makes of the same era used amber for oil pressure.

 Oil pressure

-The oil pressure idiot light lights when engine oil pressure drops below a predetermined level.
+The oil pressure tell-tale illuminates when engine oil pressure drops below a predetermined level.
 The light normally appears when the vehicle ignition is turned on, but the engine is not running, as it detects no oil pressure due to the oil pump not operating (the oil pump is powered off the crankshaft, so only operates when the engine is running).
 It normally turns off a few seconds after engine start as the oil pump starts working and building up oil pressure.
 This tell-tale can bear the legend oil or a pictogram of an oil can.
 Some cars illuminate the light red or yellow, depending on the action needed to be taken.